Corporate Governance Guidelines

 EA will make every effort to schedule its annual meeting of stockholders at a time and place in order to maximize attendance by directors.
 Directors are expected to make every effort to attend EA's annual meeting of stockholders.

-The Compensation Committee shall periodically review compensation for non-employee directors and, in accordance with the provisions of its charter, shall make recommendations regarding compensation to the full Board.
+The Compensation Committee periodically shall review compensation for non-employee directors and, in accordance with the provisions of its charter, shall make recommendations regarding compensation to the full Board.
 Directors who are also EA employees shall receive no additional compensation for their service on the Board.

 Stock Ownership by Directors and Executive Officers